cprevite/ptdsAlpha/README.md

 ## Our Shiny App

-We created different functions thas we stored in our project package.
+We created different functions that we stored in our project package.
+Below is the list of the main contents of our App:

+- Continuous animation of the top 10 ranked countries in various economic and pollution indicators.
+This gives us an overview of how European countries have changed relative to these important variables over the years.
+- Animated GIFs showing the overall evolution of the European countries through a period of 40 years in regards to the pollution and economic indicators in our data, giving us a visual overview of the performance of the countries.
+- Interactive map of Europe in order to provide a visual and informative comparison between the pollution and economic indicator between two years, which are separated by a 10-year period.
+This allows us to see the interaction between the indicators and even how each countries performed in them.
+- Bubble graph which shows the movement of countries across the indicators over the past 40 years.
+- Various maps, graphs, barcharts and tables in order to get a simple yet effective view of the data, figures and trends.
-We implemented a continuous animation of the top 10 ranking.
-We forecasted each variable's future values with specific time series models.
+- Forecast each variable's future values with specific time series models, in order anticipate how things might be in times to come.
-We developed animated GIFs showing the evolution through time of European indicators.
-We plotted comparison maps.

 We then used the interactive web app creation platform [Shiny](https://shiny.rstudio.com/).
 The Shiny App displays the output of our functions.

 ### Prerequisites